dkayaa/skippy-youtube-api/README.md

 ## Local Setup
 The plugin and server can be deployed for local use.
-- Install required pip packages
-`python3 -m pip install -r requirements.txt`
-- Deploy the backend server `cd server; bash run.sh`
+- Deploy the project containers `docker compose up -d`
 - Copy the serveo.net url forwarding traffic to the server.
 It should be of the form `https://xxx.serveo.net`
 - Navigate to the browser*, type `about:debugging#/runtime/this-firefox`
 - Click `Load Temporary Add-on` and select `manifest.json`